|

 most intense night was Wednesdays, ‘Hot’,

-Love experience piloted by DJs Mike Pickering and
+Summer of Love experience piloted by DJs Mike Pickering

-Jon Da Silva.
-It was like a mini-midweek Ibiza,
+and Jon Da Silva.
+It was like a mini-midweek

-and pianos filling the air.
-DJs weren’t quite anonymous, but
+the air.
+DJs weren’t quite anonymous, but they

 Whereas

-that wasn’t really the case.
-In the acid house era you would
+really the case.
+In the acid house era you would have

-have heard house, and techno, but also hip hop records like ‘Know
+heard house, and techno, but also hip hop records

 |